Scott Camil: University of Florida activism

 At the 1971 UF homecoming parade, Quakers, Unitarian Church members and VVAW members, including Camil, created a spectacle.
-Dressed as rifle-carrying soldiers, some of them carried a coffin draped in an American flag, and carried a sign that read "The Impossible Dream - No More War."
+Dressed as rifle-carrying soldiers, some of them carried a coffin draped in an American flag and carried a sign that read "The Impossible Dream - No More War."
 People panicked after smoke bombs were ignited and VVAW members pretended to stab civilians (VVAW actors) in the crowd who had packets of fake blood hidden beneath their clothing.
-They then passed out leaflets to the crowd informing them that if they lived in Vietnam, this could really be happening to them, their friends, their family, and their children.

-It was during this period that the Orange County (FL) Young Democrats chose Scott Camil as their "Person of the Year" causing a rift between the Young Democrats and the more conservative Orange County Democratic Committee.
+They then passed out leaflets to the crowd informing them that if they lived in Vietnam, this could really be happening to them, their friends, their family and their children.
+It was during this period that the Orange County (FL) Young Democrats chose Scott Camil as their "Person of the Year," causing a rift between the Young Democrats and the more conservative Orange County Democratic Committee.

 Gainesville Eight

-Camil explained in an interview that the group received information that during the 1972 Republican National Convention, the government was going to shoot someone and blame it on the anti-war protesters.
+Camil explained in an interview that the group received information that during the 1972 Republican National Convention the government was going to shoot someone and blame it on the anti-war protesters.
 They were also going to raise the five drawbridges so that antiwar demonstrators would be trapped on Miami Beach and shot by police and soldiers.
-In response, Camil's group planned to draw those police and soldiers away by attacking federal buildings, police stations, and fire stations in the two adjacent counties to occupy the government forces, then reopen bridges to aid escape of the demonstrators.
+In response, Camil's group planned to draw those police and soldiers away by attacking federal buildings, police stations and fire stations in the two adjacent counties to occupy the government forces, then reopen bridges to aid escape of the demonstrators.
 These plans were typed up and distributed among the rest of the group by a member who was also an FBI informant.
 The eight members of Camil's group were charged with conspiracy to disrupt the Republican National Convention.

-The jury got to read the letter containing all the plans on attacking the federal buildings, but they also got to read the constantly repeated admonition, "This will be done for defensive purposes only."
+The jury got to read the letter containing all the plans for attacking the federal buildings, but they also got to read the constantly repeated admonition, "This will be done for defensive purposes only."
 The jury determined that their goal was to protect the rights of the protesters, and they found the eight men not guilty.
 In Camil's words, "We had no conspiracy to disrupt the convention.
 Our conspiracy, if you want to call it that, was to go down to the convention and exercise our Constitutional rights as citizens and to defend those rights against anybody who tried to take away those rights, whether it be the government or anyone else.
 And the jury sided with us."

 The jury acquitted all eight after a long trial in 1973, taking only a few minutes to do so.